devkokov/get-chem/README.md

 1. Set correct file paths to temp folders and executables (e.g. WEKA install path etc.)
 2. Set memory limit to as high as possible.
 Processing ~4 million test cases with 8 inputs and 8 outputs needs ~6GB of RAM on CentOS.
 3. Set your database connection settings
+4. Set a comparison method
+5. Set a normalisation method (optional).
+Set to "none" to switch normalisation off
+6. Set desired decimal precision for calculations
-4. Add any number of input and output variables.
+7. Add any number of input and output variables.
 There must be at least 1 input and 1 output variable.

 ### Input Values